Path loss

 Diffraction loss

 Loss due to diffraction varies from a few dBs for some trees in the foreground to maybe 50dB for the blocking of a path by the curvature or bulge of the Earth.
-It’s complicated to model diffraction and needs software and a digital elevation model that includes land use.
+It’s complicated to model diffraction, requiring software and a digital elevation model that includes land use.

 Diffraction loss is calculated considering obstruction of the first Fresnel zone.
 The narrower the obstruction (towards a perfect knife edge), the lower the excess loss.
 The broader and more rounded the obstruction (or collection of obstructions) the greater the loss.

 Diffraction loss can be estimated from knowledge of the path profile and obstructions.
-It increases with frequency – trees in the foreground will be of little consequence at 144MHz, but at 10GHz vegetation losses may be catastrophic.
+It increases with frequency – trees in the foreground will be of little consequence at 144MHz, but at 1300MHz vegetation losses may be more destructive.

 Reflection loss

 Radio waves reflect from surfaces like the sea, the ground, and the Moon.
-Strictly reflection is the case where the reflecting surface is smooth relative to the wavelength.
-Snells Law would also be obeyed.
+Strictly reflection occurs where the reflecting surface is smooth relative to the wavelength.
+Snells Law would also be obeyed and the angle of reflection would equal the angle of incidence.
 If there are a plethora of disparate reflections, it can perhaps be more accurately described as scattering, and the loss described as scattering loss.

 Reflection loss is described by the reflection coefficient, typically a fraction.
 It can of course be expressed as a dB loss over free space from the equation: